Today, I fell in love with the sights and sounds of Madrid, Spain.

 We had a free walking tour of the city from Sandemans.
 We have toured with Sandemans in several cities around the world (Dublin, London, and Barcelona).
 Unfortunately, our Madrid guide was not quite up to their high standards.
 At least not the one we had.
 Our guide was a bit of a self-proclaimed comedian, and in the interest of telling a funny story, he twisted quite a few historical facts.

 Despite the less than perfect guide, the sites around Madrid were interesting, and the price was right.
 Although in this case, “free” actually means tipping in an amount you believe the tour is worth.
 We learned from our guide in Munich guide that each Sandemans guide has to pay for each participant in their group.
 So, even though we left our tour early, and didn’t love our guide, we still offered a tip to cover our expense to him.

 We toured a bit on our own for the remainder of the day.
 We had already been to the Prado Art Museum and seen the street performers at Plaza Del Sol.
 However, there is no shortage of great sites in Madrid.
-Starting at the center, here are some of my favorite Madrid photos:
+Starting at the centre, here are some of my favourite Madrid photos:

-Sarah is pointing to the spot on the road which represents the center of Madrid and the center of Spain.
+Sarah is pointing to the spot on the road which represents the centre of Madrid and the centre of Spain.
 All street numbers start from this point:

 A fire dancer in the Plaza Santa Ana, where we had dinner our first night.

 The girls and I in front of the Royal Palace.

 This bear eating from a fruit tree is considered a classic symbol of Madrid, and is located in Plaza del Sol:

 What would a Spanish city be without a Cathedral?
 This one is absolutely lovely.
 In the foreground stands a bit of the remaining old stone city wall.

 Kids and bubbles.
 I don’t know if you can see the giant bubbles here in Plaza Mayor: